princeton-nlp/tree-of-thought-llm/readme.md

 # Tree of Thoughts (ToT)

 Code for paper [Tree of Thoughts: Deliberate Problem Solving with Large Language Models](https://arxiv.org/abs/2305.10601).

 Also check [its tweet thread](https://twitter.com/ShunyuYao12/status/1659357547474681857) in 1min.

 ## Setup
 You need to first have an OpenAI API key and store it in the environment variable ``OPENAI_API_KEY`` (see [here](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety)).

-If you use custom base url, set it by environment variable ``OPENAI_API_BASE`` (e.g. "https://api.openai.com/v1")
+If you use custom base url, set it by environment variable ``OPENAI_API_BASE`` (e.g. "https://api.openai.com/v1").

-Note GPT-4 model is farily slow, please be patient
+(Note GPT-4 model is farily slow, please be patient.)

 Package requirement: ``openai``, ``backoff``, ``sympy``, ``numpy``.